Facts and figuresThe programme at a glance

 Learning skills: The student will have to demonstrate initiative and autonomy by studying the research independently in the application domain.

-This course does not have mandatory literature, but lecture and workshops will contain reference to:
+For this course you do need to bring your own laptop.
+The course does not have mandatory literature, but lecture and workshops will contain reference to:

 - Human-computer interaction, Alan Dix Prentice Hall ISBN 10: 0130461091 ISBN 13: 9780130461094